Back

 Feel free to start course transfer equivalents at Transferology.com.
 For an unofficial Ursuline credit evaluation, schedule a call with your UC admissions Counselor.

-Attend Summer Orientation
+Attend Orientation

-You will learn SO MUCH important information during Summer Orientation.
+You will learn SO MUCH important information during Orientation.
 You'll meet your future classmates and connect with current students.
 Last but not least, bring your questions!
 This is the perfect opportunity to talk more about your major and any goals you may have for your time at Ursuline (and beyond!).

 P.S.
 Be sure you're photo ready!
-Your student ID photo will be taken during your Summer Orientation.
+Your student ID photo will be taken during your Orientation.
 Click here to RSVP!

-Submit your housing survey & contract before June 1, if living on campus
+Submit your housing survey & contract before June 1, if living on campus for fall

 As a resident student, you’ll quickly come to appreciate all of the reasons that residence hall living enhances your college experience.
 Resident students access outstanding leadership opportunities, live in proximity to each other, their professors, and the plethora of campus resources available to support your success at Ursuline.
 Socially, the Ursuline atmosphere is empowering and engaging.
 You’ll be right in the middle of all the excitement!